Emergence of correlated proton tunneling in water ice: Model and Methods

 So far, we have focused only on nearest-neighbor interactions and neglected the further interactions with other neighbors, including the concerted tunneling of the six protons arising from the collective overlap of the orbitals.
-Unlike such long-range intra-ring interactions, the long-range inter-ring interactions are expected to be non-negligible.
-The electrostatic and topological interactions with adjacent rings should at least have significant effects on the parameters $W$, $J$, $ V_{inter}$, and $V_{intra}$ .
+The effect of long-range interactions on the proton dynamics in water ice was in fact proposed to be negligible at low temperatures \cite{2006_PTInIceIh}.
+However, unlike long-range intra-ring interactions, the long-range inter-ring interactions are expected to be non-negligible for the single-ring dynamics.
+The electrostatic and topological interactions with adjacent rings should at least have significant effects on the parameters $W$, $J$, $ V_{inter}$, and $V_{intra}$.
 We assume that the effects of other rings on each of these parameters can be approximated respectively by a single averaged effect.
 In what follows $W$, $J$, $ V_{inter}$, and $V_{intra}$ are recounted as effective parameters that include mean-field averages.

 To obtain a pseudo-spin Hamiltonian by preserving the anti-commutation relations (given in equation (\ref{anticomm})), we apply the Jordan-Wigner transformation for $a_{j}$, $a_{j}^{\dagger}$, and $n_{j}$ in equation (\ref{Ham_HL0}) in such a way below